Sign in for exclusive products and special discounts.

 Poetics are not just for poets.
 Great novelists incorporate poetic techniques into the prose paragraphs of their novels, adding soundtracks to their plots.
 These techniques are not learned from prose, however; they are learned from a serious study of poetry and poetics.
 Poetry is an academic training ground for great reading and great writing.

 The poetics texts examine poetic techniques, providing abundant examples of poetry and giving students insight into the way great writers control the sounds of vowels and consonants and the rise and fall of stressed and unstressed syllables.
-Children will find that an understanding of poetic techniques prepares them for all genres of writing, not just poetry.
+Students will find that an understanding of poetic techniques prepares them for all genres of writing, not just poetry.

 Supplement the Curriculum with Literature

 The MCT classic literature series features trilogies of great literature with vocabulary support and MCT language illustrations that highlight the author’s writing techniques, grammar strategies, and poetic devices.
 Cumulative thinking questions develop literary comprehension.
-This reinforces the importance of all aspects of the curriculum for children because they see all of the things they are learning being used by the greatest authors.
+This reinforces the importance of all aspects of the curriculum for students because they see all of the things they are learning being used by the greatest authors.

 The books in the literature trilogies are classics that have been loved by readers for generations—with one exception.
 At the first level is a trilogy about Mud the fish, the main character of the Level 1 writing book, Sentence Island.
-The novels in the Mud Trilogy were written by Michael himself and comprise a wonderful entry point for children’s literature study.
+The novels in the Mud Trilogy were written by Michael himself and comprise a wonderful entry point for students’ literature study.

 Michael has provided one trilogy (complete with an instructor manual) for each level of the curriculum, but students should be encouraged to read far more than that.
 In fact, students should supplement the curriculum by reading an extensive list of classic works that are the common experience of educated individuals in the world, and they should be encouraged to choose their own classics with guidance.
-These “outside classics” are designed to double the reading quantity and to give children a reader’s—rather than a student’s—experience.
+These “outside classics” are designed to double the reading quantity and to give students a reader’s—rather than a student’s—experience.
 They are therefore best evaluated with amiable conversations—book talks.
 After all, as Michael points out, “It is by loving to read that children become literate.”

 - Do grammar first.